Freenove/Freenove_Robot_Dog_Kit_for_ESP32/docs/source/fnk0062/codes/tutorial/0_Install_CH340_and_Burn_Firmware.rst

 Install CH340
 --------------------------------------

-If you connect the ESP32 to your computer but it does not detect /dev/ttyUSB0, then it has not installed CH340 yet.
+If you connect the ESP32 to your computer but it does not detect :combo:`red font-bolder:/dev/ttyUSB0`, then it has not installed CH340 yet.

 Please follow the steps below to install CH340 driver.

-We have prepared the installation package for you: “Freenove_Robot_Dog_Kit_for_ESP32/CH340/LINUX/”.
+We have prepared the installation package for you: :combo:`red font-bolder:“Freenove_Robot_Dog_Kit_for_ESP32/CH340/LINUX/”`.

 1. Enter the folder on terminal: **cd Freenove_Robot_Dog_Kit_for_ESP32/CH340/Linux/**

 .. image:: ../_static/imgs/0_Install_CH340_and_Burn_Firmware/Chapter00_23.png
     :align: center

-2. Unzip the installation package: unzip CH341SER_LINUX.ZIP
+2. Unzip the installation package: **unzip CH341SER_LINUX.ZIP**

 .. image:: ../_static/imgs/0_Install_CH340_and_Burn_Firmware/Chapter00_24.png
     :align: center

-3. Enter the unzipped folder and type in the command sudo make to compile and generate the file ch34x.ko.
+3. Enter the unzipped folder and type in the command **sudo make** to compile and generate the file ch34x.ko.

 .. image:: ../_static/imgs/0_Install_CH340_and_Burn_Firmware/Chapter00_25.png
     :align: center